codacy/docs/docs/organizations/using-coding-standards.md

 1. Click the button **Create new standard** at the top right-hand corner of the page.
 This opens the coding standard creation form.

 1. Enter a unique name for the new coding standard.

-Optionally, you can:<!-- TODO ALA-940 review section for flow and consistency with other instances like this -->
+    Optionally, you can:

     -   Select a repository to use as a baseline for the new coding standard.
 This is useful if you already have a well-configured repository that you wish to use as a template.
     -   Make the new coding standard the default coding standard for your organization, so that it automatically applies to new repositories.

+    ![Creating a new coding standard](images/coding-standard-create.png)<!-- TODO ALA-940 screenshot -->

 1. Click **Create standard**.

-    ![Creating a new coding standard](images/coding-standard-create.png)<!-- TODO ALA-940 screenshot -->

-1. Choose presets.<!-- TODO ALA-940 draft section -->
+1. Adjust the sensitivity of the coding standard from **Essential** to **Comprehensive** for each issue category group:

+    -   **Essential**: Includes fewer code patterns, focusing on the most critical issues.
+Ideal for initial integration, to prevent overwhelming developers, and to speed up analysis times.
+    -   **Comprehensive**: Includes all issues by incorporating a broader range of code patterns, capturing the complete severity spectrum.
+Ideal for a more thorough analysis, to ensure a comprehensive code quality review, but may increase analysis times and diminish focus on critical issues.

-    If you want more control over the coding standard, click **Advanced settings** to [configure the coding standard from scratch](#advanced-configuration).
+    For detailed control over included code patterns, select **Advanced settings** to [further customize the coding standard](#advanced-settings).

+    !!! tip
+        Initially, set sensitivity to **Essential** for most category groups to prioritize critical issues.
+It helps streamline the integration process with Codacy, reducing the risk of overwhelming developers with too many reported issues.
+You can gradually include more patterns as needed.

     ![Coding standard presets](images/coding-standard-presets.png)<!-- TODO ALA-940 screenshot -->